 VNG (Videonystagmography) is a test that assists your physician in diagnosing dizziness, unsteadiness or other problems with balance and coordination.
 The test consists of recording eye movements during a variety of circumstances including the application of warm and cool air to your ears.
 The test takes 60-90 minutes, is performed by a technologist and is interpreted with the assistance of a computer.

 How do I prepare for the test?

-You will need to obtain an ear wax removal kit from your pharmacy and use 4 days prior to the test.
+You will need to obtain an ear wax removal kit from your pharmacy and use 4 days prior to & each day until the day of test.

 Do not use lotions or creams on the face before test (no liquid base makeup on face).

 Clean ears with a Q-tip before the test.

 Do not eat large amounts of food before test.